JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 We have learnt a great deal throughout this journey to solving sudoku puzzles with neural networks.
 We discovered how different architectures are suited to different tasks, how to apply improvement techniques to poorly performing base models, and how to work with datasets to train models for the task at hand.

-We have also learnt (confirmed?) that neural networks are not the best way to solve sudoku puzzles.
-There are numerous drawbacks including:
+We have also learnt (confirmed?) that neural networks are not the best tools to solve sudoku puzzles.
+There are drawbacks aplenty including:

 - Poor accuracy, especially on puzzles with a great number of blanks
-- Solving different size puzzles requires re-training
+- Solving different size puzzles (for example 4x4 or 12x9) requires architecture tweaks and retraining
-- Model files take up significant storage
+- The model parameters take up more storage than the lines of code of a written solver do (though the models are very small in the realm of neural networks)

 On top of all this, algorithmic solvers already exist which have 100% accuracy - and they can often tell when a sudoku has no solution, something which our AI has no concept of.
 Additionally, these programmatic solvers are able to determine multiple solutions to sudokus which do not have unique solutions - our AI is not able to output multiple solutions to the same puzzle, it is deterministic once trained.

+There are also many positive aspects of solving sudoku puzzles with neural networks such as:

+- No need to write code which solves by constraints or deduction, we built and trained an initial model within half an hour
+- Puzzles need not be logically soluble, the AI solver may find solutions to sudokus which deductive programmatic solvers could never work out
+- The model produces attempted solutions in the same time, regardless of number of blanks whereas brute force and backtracking approaches can have vast differences in performance depending on blank count

-Despite its many shortcomings, one thing we should not expect of an AI sudoku solver is that it be infallible.
+The main downside of the AI solver is its low accuracy, but despite this and its other shortcomings, one thing we should not expect of an AI sudoku solver is that it be infallible.
 It may be thought of not as code but as a small brain, distilled for the sole purpose of solving sudoku puzzles.
 People make mistakes on sudokus all the time - being tough on this AI, which figures out possible solutions to millions of puzzles in seconds, would be unfair.

 In an age where artificial intelligence is seen as the ultimate solution, we have found one instance where it is not: Sudoku.